 Much of the County and Town's ability to mitigate for, as well as prepare for and respond to, disaster relies on critical facilities.
-Most critical facilities in the county are provided either by the County, by the Town, or by special districts such as those for fire protection or public utilities.
+Most critical facilities in the County are provided either by the County, by the Town, or by special districts such as those for fire protection or public utilities.
 Critical facilities are typically focused on properties that are of specific value to the community.
 They include many key infrastructure systems: the transportation network including roads, airports, and helipads; communications including telephone, radio, and internet; lifeline utilities including electricity service, gas and propane service, water and sewer service facilities, and snow removal equipment; and hazardous materials disposal sites such as landfills.
 These systems are described in greater detail below.
 They also include emergency services facilities directly used by emergency responders such as police stations, fire stations, and paramedics stations.
-Additionally, critical facilities encompass public facilities that can act as emergency operations centers, such as community centers; county or town offices; and support vulnerable populations, such as medical facilities (e.g., hospitals, clinics), schools, and senior living centers.
+Additionally, critical facilities encompass public facilities that can act as emergency operations centers, such as community centers; county or town offices; and facilities that meet community needs, provide community gathering places and staging areas, and support vulnerable populations, such as medical facilities (e.g., hospitals, clinics), schools, and senior living centers.

-Infrastructure systems, most notably roads and electricity lines, stretch across the entire county and are not itemized below, although overpasses, power stations, and substations are included.
+Infrastructure systems, most notably roads and electricity lines, stretch across the entire County and are not itemized below, although overpasses, power stations, and substations are included.
 Table 2.8 shows the number and values of different types of critical facilities for the County and Town.
 A full list of critical facilities by planning area is provided in Appendix C.